racinmat/PHPOgameBot/readme.md

 - add package buying to periodical commands
 - refactor the game namespace.
 Use pageobjects to interact with pages and segregate logic of webdriver manipulation and game logic.
 - add transport and deployment reading of incoming resources when calculating resources for enhancement
-- add reading my planets temperature when temperature is not set (min = max = 0)
 - add 'important' option for enhancing.
 All important enhancements will be privileged and resources will be send to them from other planets.
 - when some planet does not have any enhancement in queue, it will send automatically resources to another planet which has enhancement in queue, even if it is not privileged.
 It will send to first non-processed enhancement in queue.
 - add continuous command for sending resources from one planet to another when they reach some user-defined treshold and have some user-defined ratio